jarmoruuth/TestAutoIntegrate/FullProcessing/Readme.md

 The list of test to execute must be in a file named `autotest_tests.txt`, with one test file in each line.
 The line may include comments indicated by a `#` at the beginning of the line.
+The location of the test can be followed by a test name separated from the file name by a comma.
+If not test name is specified, the name of the field is used as a test name.
+Test names must be unique.

 All tests are run without human intervention, with a new AutoIntegrateDialog created for each test.
 A log file of all actions and results of the test script is created and saved in the result directory.